 Artificial Intelligence and the Power of Data Analytics

-So to understand where we really are today, it’s important to clarify our terms: despite what we hear about in the news, nine times out of ten, “artificial intelligence” is actually referring to machine learning and data analytics, technologies that not only do not constitute actual artificial intelligence, but have also already been in existence for a number of unremarkable years.
+So to understand where we really are today, it’s important to clarify our terms: despite what we hear about in the news, google “how does artificial intelligence work” and nine times out of ten, your results will be referring to machine learning and data analytics, technologies that not only do not constitute actual artificial intelligence, but have also been in existence for a number of unremarkable years.

 But what then is novel or at least notable about machine learning algorithms?
 Well, because software developers have recently paired them with the treasure trove of big data analytics, companies are now free to unlock a whole host of exciting possibilities.